CPSY Scholarship Application Process

-This scholarship is for a new or continuing student who come from a disadvantaged background, or an under-represented population, or demonstrates financial need.
+This scholarship is for a new or continuing student who comes from a disadvantaged background, or an under-represented population, or demonstrates financial need.

 Peggy Halsey ’39 Scholarship

 This scholarship is awarded to a new or continuing student with demonstrated financial need.

 Lewis & Clark’s Division of Student Life offers graduate assistant positions every year.
 Students in School Counseling and Counseling Psychology are eligible to apply for the Health and Wellness position.

 Additional Scholarship Information